Man turning on a hearing aid

 • Your own voice sounds too quiet or too loud.
 If your voice sounds muffled, this may need to be fixed with earmold modifications or circuit changes in your hearing aid.
 If your voice is too loud, your earmolds may need a larger vent.

-If you’re unable to fix the problem yourself, make an appointment with your hearing specialist and have them help you.
+If you’re unable to fix the problem yourself, make an appointment with your hearing care professional and have them help you.

 How to take care of your hearing aid earmolds